 Concept and self are functions of unity.
 Bernstein’s point that nothing can be of significance to us which cannot enter into the web of other things in our minds is a significant one.
 Things which have no universal character, which are pure individualities, enter into no relations to anything other than themselves—they have no internal reason to be connected at all.
 A self is already a unity—a universal—in which individuals are connected within the subject even if they themselves refuse this connection in themselves.
 The self not only unites seemingly external individuals, but also unites itself with itself.
 In the mind, when we lack concepts with which to subsume individualities, they are but flickers of experience which are meaningless series in consciousness.
 The self in such a scenario experiences its world as an unending flux of myriad expressions—to this self nothing in the world appears to it as enduring or essential except itself as the enduring locus of united experience.

 A global flash of light in the middle of the night in a dark forest is conceptually meaningless and forgotten insofar as we find no relation in it to anything else, not even to our self.
 However, the moment a concept arises to grasp and hold fast to the individual, things become meaningful and enduring beyond the abstract self.
 In the concept of my “self” I already grasp at certain individual instances and unite them in my self to form a core concept, even if arbitrary, that nonetheless becomes meaningful to me and endures in me.
 In it I unite the experience of something I call my body, my memory, my feelings, and my dreams.
-In the experience of the random flash I may grasp it in no concept; thus it comes and disappears as yet another moment of flux.
-However, were I to grasp the individual experience in a concept, say an omen, then the flash gains significance and enters into my self, partaking in my cultural worldview.
+In the experience of the random flash I may grasp it in no concept other than my unconscious memory; thus it comes and disappears as yet another moment of flux in my consciousness.
+However, were I to grasp the individual experience in a concept, say an omen or as a memorable experience, then the flash gains significance and enters into my self, partaking in my individuality and cultural worldview.

 When Bernstein says that the world cannot appear as a world without allowing for freedom and subjectivity this is not a statement about the world depending on our self unity, but rather on the very structure of self-related unity as such.
 This unity is not just the unity of the conscious living self, but also the unity of all things that exist; be they atoms, rocks, or stars.
 The universe is only possible because self-unity as such is possible.
-Concepts are also unities like self-relation, often thought of as purely mentally subjective, however, since Concepts have the structure of self-related unity, they allow for the intelligibility of real existing external self-related unities.
+Concepts are unities and structures of self-relation, but often thought of as purely mentally subjective.
+However, since Concepts have the structure of self-related unity, they allow for the intelligibility of real existing external self-related unities, i.e. concepts capture objects in their independence.

 The Unity of Self and World